 2. Are there defenses to PC 417.6 accusations?

-If a person is accused of a crime under Penal Code 417.6, then he can challenge the accusation by raising a legal defense.
+If you are accused of a crime under Penal Code 417.6, then you can challenge the accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed.

 Three common defenses to accusations under this statute are: